kemacdonald/cogsci2016/README.md

 ```

 ## Another APA style template
 The `cogsci2016` package is inspired by [Frederik Aust's papaj package](https://github.com/crsh/papaja): Create APA manuscripts with RMarkdown.
+This is a great resource for creating APA style manuscripts in R Markdown.